Scientific Name

 Uses

-The juice and leaves have been used in folk remedies for centuries for their coolant, anti-inflammatory, astringent, and diuretic properties.
+For centuries, the juice and leaves have been used in folk remedies for their coolant, anti-inflammatory, astringent, and diuretic properties.
 Bruised leaves of the fresh plant or the plant's juice can be used as poultices for burns, scalds, ulcers, and any inflammation, as the pain is quickly reduced.
 Honey, mixed with the juice, helps relieve the pain of mouth ulcers.

 Learn more at Houseleek: Superstitions, History, and Medicinal Benefits.